Biden tells nation he stands 'squarely behind' decision to exit Afghanistan

 President Biden addressed the nation Monday, saying he stands "squarely behind" his decision to withdraw U.S. troops from Afghanistan after having a presence for 20 years, while admitting that the fall of the country to the Taliban "did unfold more quickly than we had anticipated."

-The president, speaking from the White House Monday, said his administration has been "closely monitoring the situation on the ground in Afghanistan," and is moving "quickly" to execute the new plans put in place.
+The president, speaking from the White House, said his administration has been "closely monitoring the situation on the ground in Afghanistan," and is moving "quickly" to execute the new plans put in place.

-"I stand squarely behind my decision," the president said Monday.
+"I stand squarely behind my decision," the president said.
 "After 20 years, I've learned the hard way, that there was never a good time to withdraw U.S. forces."

-Biden placed blame on the Afghan leadership for the country's plight, saying that that Afghan President Ashraf Ghani had refused advice to negotiate and erroneously insisted Afghan forces would fight.
+Biden placed blame on the Afghan leadership for the country's plight, saying that Afghan President Ashraf Ghani had refused advice to negotiate and erroneously insisted Afghan forces would fight.

-Administration officials, in the wake of Kabul’s fall to the Taliban over the weekend, have blamed Afghan security forces, maintaining that the U.S. has provided billions of dollars in support, training and equipment, with White House National Security Adviser Jake Sullivan saying Afghan forces, "when push came to shove, they decided not to step up and fight for their country."
+Administration officials, in the wake of Kabul’s fall to the Taliban over the weekend, have blamed Afghan security forces, maintaining that the U.S. has provided billions of dollars in support, training and equipment, with White House national security adviser Jake Sullivan saying Afghan forces, "when push came to shove, they decided not to step up and fight for their country."

 Biden said part of the reason the U.S. did not more quickly evacuate Afghan civilians who had helped Americans was that Afghan leaders had discouraged it, saying it would trigger a crisis of confidence, and some civilians did not want to leave yet.

-"Truth is, this did unfold more quickly than we had anticipated," the president nevertheless admitted, a day after the Taliban took over Afghanistan, after his administration moved forward with a withdrawal of U.S. troops from the country, signaling the end of the United States' two-decade-long effort to rebuild the nation.
+"Truth is, this did unfold more quickly than we had anticipated," the president nevertheless admitted, a day after the Taliban took over Afghanistan, after his administration moved forward with a withdrawal of U.S. troops from the country, signaling the end of the United States' two-decade effort to rebuild the nation.

 "American troops cannot, and should not, be fighting in a war and dying in a war that Afghan forces are not willing to fight for themselves," Biden said, adding that the U.S. has given "every tool they could need."